chrisrusselljr/blog/content/posts/ipfs-gateway.md

 SSL gives our users privacy through the use of digitial encrpyiton as well as trust that they're being served NFT assets directly from our private gateway.
 So the traffic you're getting from the gateway is 100% authentic.

 ## NGINX
-Nginx is an open source webserver that can also be configured for more advance applications such as load balancer, HTTP cache, and reverse proxy.
-We will use nginx as a basic reverse proxy.
+Nginx is an open source webserver that you'll be using as a basic reverse proxy for basic routing of file requests to the IPFS gateway.
 A reverse proxy is a server that sits behind the firewall and will direct requests to the IPFS gateway.
-A reverse proxy is generally used to increase security and prevent unnecessary traffic being handled by the application.
-We will use it for basic routing of file requests to the IPFS gateway.
-IPFS also provides an API port which gives full read/write access to configure the node.
-Exposing full access to this API is dangerous.
-We will completely block access however Nginx could be used to provide authenticated or limited access to this api.
-Additional details on setting up nginx can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-16-04).
+This will increase security and prevent unnecessary traffic being handled your gateway.

 ## EC2 Instance Settings
 - Ubuntu 18.04
 - t2.small
 - All SSH traffic on port 22
-- All HTTP/HTTPS traffic on ports 80/443 respectively (0.0.0.0/0 & ::/0)
+- All HTTP/HTTPS traffic on ports 80 / 443 respectively (0.0.0.0/0 & ::/0)
 - All TCP traffic on port 8080 (gateway) 0.0.0.0/0 & ::/0)
 - All TCP traffic on ports 4001 - 4003 (ipfs connection ports) 0.0.0.0/0 & ::/0)
-- Storage = files to be stored * 2.2 ex.)
-80 gb of assets  = 176 gb block volume aside
-- Used EPS GP3 storage (cheapest option)
+- EPS GP3 Block storage (size = total file size * 2.2)
 - Allocate the EC2 instance to an [Elastic IP](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html).

 ## Domain Settings